mattersupply/dagger/README.md

 # Dagger

-Dagger is a small set of API utilities and middlewares that can be re-used across different projects.
+Dagger is a small set of Golang web services/API utilities and middlewares that can be re-used across different projects.

 Currently included are: